Vicky Aisha Flaunts Pert Derriere In Cheeky Sheer Bodysuit

 Vicky engaged with her dedicated followers by responding to some of the comments.
 The provocative post appears to be a fan favorite as it soon racked up more than 20,000 likes.

 As fans are aware, this is far from the first time that the digital influencer has shown off her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her in risque ensembles.
-Earlier this month, she uploaded a picture, in which she wore a strappy black bikini while posing on a beach.
+Earlier this month, she uploaded a picture in which she wore a strappy black bikini while posing on a beach.
 That post has been liked over 30,000 times since it was shared.